LiveCodeBench/LiveCodeBench/README.md

 python -m lcb_runner.runner.main --model {model_name} --scenario codegeneration
 ```

+Additionally, `--use_cache` flag can be used to cache the generated outputs and `--continue_existing` flag can be used to use the existing dumbed results.

-We compute `pass@1` and `pass@5` metrics for each model.
+We compute `pass@1` and `pass@5` metrics for model evaluations.
 We use a modified version of the checker released with the `apps` benchmark to compute the metrics.
 Particularly, we identified some unhandled edge cases in the original checker and fixed them and additionally simplified the checker based on our collected dataset.
+To run the evaluation, you can use the following command:

 ```bash
 python -m lcb_runner.runner.main --model {model_name} --scenario codegeneration --evaluate